 Dale Jarvis works as the Intangible Cultural Heritage Development Officer for the province of Newfoundland and Labrador, helping communities to safeguard traditional culture, the only full-time provincially funded folklorist position in Canada.
 Dale has been working for the Heritage Foundation of Newfoundland and Labrador since 1996, and holds a BSc in Anthropology/Archaeology from Trent University, and a MA in Folklore from Memorial University.
 He is a past president of the Newfoundland Historic Trust, and has contributed as a board member and volunteer to many local arts and heritage organizations.
 Newspaper columnist, and author of several books, he is a tireless promoter of local traditions.

 Lisa Wilson is the Heritage Foundation of Newfoundland and Labrador's Heritage Outreach Officer.
-Her interest in Newfoundland’s ICH began when in 2009 she chose textile traditions on the Great Northern Peninsula as the focus of her Master’s thesis.
-Since graduating in 2011, she has worked on several projects that have helped to widen the scope of her knowledge within the material culture sphere.
-She has conducted research projects and written pieces on such topics as vernacular architecture, folk art, craft production, archival photographs, and most recently, cemeteries and headstone restoration.
-She hopes to apply the breadth of her skills to this position, and learn as much as possible in the process.
+Her interest in ICH began when in 2009 she chose textile traditions on the Great Northern Peninsula as the focus of her Master’s thesis.
+Since graduating in 2011, she has worked on several projects that have helped to widen her scope of knowledge within the material culture sphere.
+She has conducted research and written pieces on such topics as vernacular architecture, folk art, craft production, archival photographs, and most recently, cemeteries and headstone restoration.
+In this position she will be helping conduct research and build policy for the heritage districts program.
 She is particularly interested in exploring how the planning and promotion of heritage districts may lead to other important community-building activities.

 Nicole Penney works with the Intangible Cultural Heritage Office, helping communities shape their identity and preserve their traditional culture.
 Nicole has been working within the heritage community since 2004, and holds a BA in Folklore / English Literature and an MA in Public Folklore from Memorial University.
 She currently sits as secretary on the Association of Newfoundland and Labrador Archives board of directors and works and volunteers regularly within the archival community.
 Nicole contributes to various newsletter and blogs relating to traditional culture and has a particular interest in folk art and occupational folklore.
 She is a strong advocate of community level heritage projects and inter-generational activities.